 One might also need to eat as many as four garlic cloves to enjoy the full benefits of garlic.
 It follows that raw garlic has a low concentration of allicin and other beneficial compounds, requiring one to take more garlic to get sufficient amounts.

-In addition, raw garlic cause stomach problems.
+In addition, raw garlic causes stomach problems.
 For instance, the fructans in raw garlic are likely to cause bloating, gas and abdominal pain if consumed in higher amounts.
 This often happens in people with fructan intolerance.
 Beyond this, some compounds in raw garlic may also cause heartburn and indigestion.

 Benefits of garlic supplements over raw garlic